GigMate/our_repository/DATA_MONETIZATION_STRATEGY.md

 ---

-**Bottom Line:** Your database isn't just supporting your marketplace—it's a separate revenue stream worth potentially $1-2M annually.
+**Bottom Line:** Your database isn't just supporting your marketplace--it's a separate revenue stream worth potentially $1-2M annually.
 Start building these products NOW while you have first-mover advantage.